VATSIM-UK/ukts/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 ## Git Workflow
 As the banner above indicates, this repo is commitizen friendly.
-To activate this you can run `git commit` or `git cz`.
+To activate this you can run `git cz`.
 This allows us to generate an automatic changelog and bring greater clarity to the intentions of a commit.

 ## Front End Development